midwayjs/pandora/docs/source/en/base/procfile_mode.md

     console.log('Listens on http://127.0.0.1:' + this.config.port);

   }
-  // Standard stop interface, there will be a 5 seconds time window at the stop to deal with the work async stop () {
+  // Standard stop interface, there will be a 5 seconds time window at the stop to deal with the work. async stop () {
     await new Promise((resolve) => {
       this.server.close(resolve);